-I don't know much about Malian or kora music.
-But after listening to these interpretations on classical guitar, I know I really should.
+I don't know much about Malian kora music.
+But after listening to Derek's interpretations on classical guitar, I know I really should.
 Each track of this album is a gentle emotion.

 Favorite track: Tubaka (Love).

 Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 For a fair price of YOUR choosing...
 A digital sound file is of no value and costs very little to create.
 The music is of immense value to those who love it, and of little or no value to those who don't (and everything in between).
 I don't know where you fall on the graph of high value to no value.
 You do.
 If you take it for free, come back and pay once you have decided where you stand.
 For VINYL please go to https://matsulimusic.bandcamp.com/album/one-night-on-earth-music-for-the-strings-of-mali Share it far and wide...
 If you really love this music I am sure you know a few people who would love it too.
 SHARE

 First released by Matsuli Music, this 180g heavyweight vinyl edition of Derek Gripper's mesmerising kora interpretations features original Toumani Diabate compositions and the classic tracks Jarabi, Kaira, Konkoba and Tubaka.